Is Children’s University Australasia and Africa (IO) a pathway into university?

 Are there any restrictions on the hours awarded for a particular activity?

-Encouraging children to try new activities and unfamiliar experiences, and promoting independence in learners are key principles of CUA learning.
-Within each award level there should be a mix of activities; ideally no more than a third of the hours should be spent on any one activity.
-For example, to achieve a Bronze Award (30 hours of CUA learning) a passport may include:
+Encouraging children to try new activities and unfamiliar experiences and promoting independence in learners are key principles of Children’s University learning.
+Within each award level there should be a good mix of activities; ideally no more than a third of the hours should be spent on any one activity.
+For example, to achieve a Bronze Award (30 hours of Children’s University learning) a passport may include:

 • 10 hours of swimming club activities (practice, competitions, coaching)